-Splash Amount | spbirth - Controls the amount of splash relative to the liquid.
+Splash Amount | splBirthRate - Controls the amount of splash relative to the liquid.
 This value determines how many splash particles are equal to a single liquid particle in volume.
 This value also affects the particle size, where larger values decrease the size of splash particles.
 Note: This parameter is the nearest in functionality to the "birth rate" parameter in previous versions.
 For more information, see the Splash Amount example below.

-Threshold | spbthres - Controls the condition for splash birth.
-The lower this value is, the more places on the liquid surface will produce splash.
+Birth Threshold | splBirthTresh - Splashes are born when the local curvature of the liquid surface exceeds this value.
+The lower the threshold is, the more places on the liquid surface will produce splashes.

-By Free Fly | spfreefall - How likely a free falling or flying liquid particle will turn into splash.
+By Free Fly | splByFreeFly - How likely a free falling or flying liquid particle will turn into splash.
 At 0.0, free falling/flying liquid will not convert into splashes.
 The main usage of values above 0.0 is in waterfall simulations.
 It is not recommended that this parameter be changed to a value other than 0.0 for ocean simulations because this might create splashes over the ocean surface or even in air pockets under the water surface.
 For more information, see the By Free Fly example below.

-Birth Volume | usespbconfgeom, spbconfgeom - When enabled, allows the splash to be born naturally by the simulation only inside a specified geometry object.
+Use Birth Volume | useSplashBirthVolume - When enabled, allows the splash to be born naturally by the simulation only inside a specified geometry object.
 The splash born inside the Birth Volume can travel outside the volume without a problem.
 The difference between this approach and spawning splash inside a volume manually from a Source object is that using a Birth Volume, the splash birth will follow the simulation criteria of the simulation and will look and behave more naturally.